Yusef-Adel/Londoners-Edge-Functions/add-review/README.md

 #### Required Fields
 - `listing_id`: Unique identifier for the property listing
-- `guest_id`: Unique identifier for the guest submitting the review
+- `guest_id`: Unique identifier for the guest submitting the review (used to fetch name and email from users table)
+- `overall_rating`: Overall star rating selected by the user (must be a whole number 1-5)
 - `ratings`: Object containing all six rating categories

 #### Optional Fields
 - `review_text`: Written review content (defaults to empty string if not provided)

 #### Rating Categories
-Each rating must be a number between 1 and 5 (inclusive):
+Each rating must be a **whole number** between 1 and 5 (inclusive) representing star ratings:

 - **cleanliness**: Cleanliness of the property
 - **accuracy**: How accurate the listing description was